 In 1820, Congress began addressing the navigational needs of the nation’s interior by authorizing a reconnaissance of the Mississippi and Ohio Rivers.
-Fieldwork, begun in 1821, extended from Louisville, Kentucky to the mouth of the Ohio River and from St. Louis, Missouri to New Orleans on the Mississippi River.
-That same year, two Engineer officers, Brigadier General Simon Barnard and Major Joseph G. Totten, were sent to make a thorough investigation of the Mississippi and Ohio Rivers.
-Their report, submitted the following year, contained observations on the physical characteristics of the rivers and gave considerable attention to the formation and removal of snags.
-Legislation was enacted in 1824 directing the removal of these snags and other obstructions from the channels of the rivers.
+Fieldwork, begun in 1821, extended from Louisville, Kentucky, to the mouth of the Ohio River and from St. Louis, Missouri, to New Orleans on the Mississippi River.
+That same year, two Engineer officers, Brigadier General Simon Barnard and Major Joseph G. Totten were sent to investigate the Mississippi and Ohio Rivers thoroughly.
+Their report submitted the following year contained observations on the physical characteristics of the rivers and gave considerable attention to the formation and removal of snags.
+Legislation was enacted in 1824, directing the removal of these snags and other obstructions from the channels of the rivers.

 Improvement of the mouth of the Mississippi River for seagoing navigation was first undertaken by Congress in 1837, with an appropriation made for an accurate survey of the passes and bars at the river’s mouth.
 This survey was conducted by Captain A. Talcott, Corps of Engineers, and finished in 1838.
 He recommended a plan for deepening the bars by dredging, but a lack of necessary funds prevented substantial progress on this channel.

-By 1850, the growing river commerce, together with increasing destruction caused by floods, was creating demand for Federal participation in navigation improvements and flood protection.
+By 1850, the growing river commerce and increasing destruction caused by floods created a demand for Federal participation in navigation improvements and flood protection.

 In 1850, the Secretary of War, conforming to an Act of Congress, directed Charles Ellet Jr., an engineer, to make surveys and reports on the Mississippi and Ohio Rivers with a view to the preparation of adequate plans for flood prevention and navigation improvement.
-His report was most complete, and it exercised considerable influence on later improvements.
+His report was complete, and it considerably influenced later improvements.

-That same year, Congress appropriated $50,000 for the preparation of a topographic and hydrographic survey of the delta of the Mississippi River and for investigations to determine the most practicable plans for flood control and navigation improvements at the mouth of the river.
-But, it was not until 1861 that Captain A. A. Humphreys and Henry L. Abbott, of the Corps of Engineers, were able to complete their field investigations and submit their report.
-While their findings dealt primarily with flood control, it also considered the navigation problem.
+That same year, Congress appropriated $50,000 to prepare a topographic and hydrographic survey of the Mississippi River delta and investigate the most practicable plans for flood control and navigation improvements at the mouth of the river.
+But, it was not until 1861 that Captain A. A. Humphreys and Henry L. Abbott of the Corps of Engineers completed their field investigations and submitted their report.
+While their findings dealt primarily with flood control, they also considered the navigation problem.

-Control of the Mississippi River was a strategic objective of both sides during the Civil War and a number of battles were fought on and near the waterway.
-In 1862 Union’s forces coming down the river successfully cleared Confederate defenses at Island Number 10 in present-day New Madrid, Missouri, as well as in Memphis, Tennessee.
+Control of the Mississippi River was a strategic objective of both sides during the Civil War, and several battles were fought on and near the waterway.
+In 1862 Union forces coming down the river successfully cleared Confederate defenses at Island Number 10 in present-day New Madrid, Missouri, as well as in Memphis, Tennessee.
 In the meantime, Naval forces coming upriver from the Gulf of Mexico captured New Orleans, Louisiana.
 The last Confederate stronghold on the mighty river was on the bluffs overlooking the river at Vicksburg, Mississippi.
 It too fell during the Union’s Vicksburg Campaign of December 1862 to July 1863, which completed control of the lower Mississippi River.
 The Union victory ending the Siege of Vicksburg on July 4, 1863, was pivotal to the Union’s final victory of the Civil War.

-After much debate, in 1875 Eads was directed to begin his work, in South rather than Southwest Pass.
-He faced a difficult task, complicated by the existence of yellow fever and unfavorable financial arrangements; however, he pushed the project to completion.
+After much debate, in 1875, Eads was directed to begin his work in the South rather than Southwest Pass.
+He faced a difficult task complicated by yellow fever and unfavorable financial arrangements; however, he pushed the project to completion.
 On July 8, 1879, a 30-foot channel was officially declared to exist at the mouth of the Mississippi.

 The importance of the Mississippi River to the Nation had, by now, become firmly established.
 Congress had shown an increasing interest in flood control and navigation problems on the Mississippi, and legislation designed to improve this mighty stream for the use of the Nation was rapidly taking form.
 In 1874, Congress authorized certain surveys of transportation routes to the seaboard.
-Five years later, Board of Engineer officers concluded that a complete levee system would aid commerce during periods of high water only.
+Five years later, the Board of Engineer officers concluded that a complete levee system would only aid commerce during periods of high water.

-In that same year, in June 1879 the Mississippi River Commission was created by Act of Congress as an executive body reporting to the Secretary of War.
+That same year, in June 1879, the Mississippi River Commission was created by an Act of Congress as an executive body reporting to the Secretary of War.
 The Commission is composed of seven men nominated by the President of the United States and confirmed by the Senate.

 Since the enactment of the Flood Control Act of May 15, 1928, the Commission has served as an advisory and consulting – rather than an executive body responsible to the Chief of Engineers, U.S. Army.
 The general duties of the Commission include the recommendation of policy and work programs, the study of and reporting upon the necessity for modifications or additions to the flood control and navigation project, recommendation upon any matters authorized by law, making inspection trips, and holding public hearings.